dedupeio/dedupe/docs/common_gazetteer_methods.rst

 .. py:method:: match(messy_data, canonical_data, threshold=0.5, n_matches=1)

-   Identifies pairs of records that refer to the same entity, returns tuples containing a set of record ids and a confidence score as a float between 0 and 1.
-The record_ids within each set should refer to the same entity and the confidence score is the estimated probability that the records refer to the same entity.
+   Identifies pairs of records that could refer to the same entity, returns tuples containing tuples of possible matches, with a confidence score for each match.
+The record_ids within each tuple should refer to potential matches from a messy data record to canonical records.
+The confidence score is the estimated probability that the records refer to the same entity.

    This method should only used for small to moderately sized datasets for larger data, use matchBlocks